 Our isolation at home has given us an opportunity to reflect on the importance of food, where it comes from, and how it is handled.
-If you are wanting safe and delicious fresh produce, the obvious solution is to grow your own.
+If you are wanting safe and delicious fresh produce, the obvious solution is growing vegetables at home.
 Here are guidelines on starting that garden right now to put homegrown food on the table right away.

 Vegetables in Containers